[IPAC-List] differential validity?

 relationship will be stronger for men (vs. women; Hypothesis 6a) and for

-relationship between education level and task performance, we found that
+between education level and task performance, we found that the relationship was

 PERSONNEL PSYCHOLOGY, 2009, 62, 89–134